lonycell/grafana.v7/docs/sources/http_api/user.md

 Default value for the `perpage` parameter is `1000` and for the `page` parameter is `1`.
 The `totalCount` field in the response can be used for pagination of the user list E.g. if `totalCount` is equal to 100 users and the `perpage` parameter is set to 10 then there are 10 pages of users.
 The `query` parameter is optional and it will return results where the query value is contained in one of the `name`, `login` or `email` fields.
 Query values with spaces need to be URL encoded e.g. `query=Jane%20Doe`.

-Requires basic authentication and that the authenticated user is a Grafana Admin.
+Requires basic authentication and that the authenticated user is a ThingSPIN Admin.

 **Example Response**: